-The following table presents, for each NEO, the potential post-employment payments upon a termination or change-in-control and assumes that the triggering event took place on December 31, 2013.
+The following table presents, for each NEO other than Mr. Dwyer, the potential post-employment payments upon a termination or change-in-control and assumes that the triggering event took place on December 31, 2013.
+For Mr. Dwyer, the table below presents actual amounts payable pursuant to his separation agreement, in connection with his termination of employment on March 29, 2013.
 Set forth below the table is a description of certain post-employment arrangements with our NEOs, including the severance benefits and change-in-control benefits to which they would have been entitled under either their employment agreements or the Executive Severance Plan, as applicable, as of December 31, 2013.